mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 When the MASQUE proxy receives an incoming IP packet, it checks if the source and destination IP maps to an active forwarding connection.
-If one or more mappings exists, it further checks if this mapping contains additional identifier information and if these map as well then it is futher forwarded to the client .
+If one or more mappings exists, it further checks if this mapping contains additional identifier information and if these map as well, the IP payload forwarded to the client .
 If no active mapping is found, the IP packet is discarded.

 The masque server should use the same